iamprabho/NFT_media/README.md

 -> We use Biconomy Social Login and Account Abstraction to avoid the recurrent use of the web3 authentication. <br/>
 -> We allow only a signed user to access the media. <br/>
 -> We use TableLand for the relational queries and the API calls. <br/>
--> We use the 5ire SDK for sustainable development

 # Tech Stacks